nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 9969477031_R02C01_Red.idat: application/vnd.binary
 ```

+!!! note "Revert to default"
+    If you decide to use the default MIME type instead of the custom association, you can delete the `.xml` file and update the mime-database.
+    ```
+    sudo rm /usr/share/mime/packages/illumina-idat.xml
+    sudo update-mime-database /usr/share/mime
+    ```

 #### xdg-utils

 Another option is to use [xdg-utils](https://www.freedesktop.org/wiki/Software/xdg-utils/) package which also offers options for modifying and adding new MIME types.